GTWilliams856/raspberryPiGitlab/README.md

 4)Licencing

-Note: 'root' user name for the primary databases, with the password being  'public'.
+Note: 'root' user name for the primary databases, with the password being  'public5858'.
 This is not intended for serious release due to the security issues this raises.